Rishabh-Chandrode/6Companies30days/Goldman Sachs/readme.txt

 #5 Split Array into Consecutive Subsequences.cpp
     use two maps one for frequency and one for vacancy creates groups according to need

+#6 Minimum Consecutive Cards to Pick Up
+    store frequency using hashmap